szabgab/slides/python/pandas.md

 {id: pandas-read-csv-various-datatypes}

 {aside}
-Example with a few more column-types (e.g. bool) {/aside}
+Example with a few more column-types (e.g. the column with the title MyBool contains True and False values and it is recognized as bool)
+{/aside}

 ![](examples/pandas/mixed.csv)